ruricolist/spinneret/README.md

 Sometimes it is useful for a piece of HTML-generating code to know where in the document it appears.
-You might, for example, want to define a `tabulate` that prints list-of-lists as rows of cells, but only prints the surrounding `<table></table>` if it is not already within a table.
+You might, for example, want to define a `tabulate` function that prints list-of-lists as rows of cells, but only prints the surrounding `<table></table>` if it is not already within a table.
 The function `get-html-path` returns a list of open tags, from latest to earliest.
 Usually it will look something like

       (get-html-path) ;-> '(:table :section :body :html)